epidarian/pemml/README.md

 6. Pictures shall be able to be linked either by base64 or by normal html-style slop it in via url.

-7. Using | in a line shall split content equally from left to right and attempt to justify the result.
+7. Using | in a line shall split content equally in columns from left to right and attempt to justify the result.

 8. Escape characters with \